 WordPress is certainly not a static platform.
-It needs a server (Apatche) and a database (mySQL) and somewhere to host the compute instance (AWS Lightsail in my case).
+It needs a server (Apache) and a database (MySQL) and somewhere to host the compute instance (AWS LightSail in my case).
 So that got me thinking about what it would mean to move away from WordPress.

 I’ve used WordPress in various circumstances and projects for over 10 years.
 I know the ins and outs pretty well and I find that it’s basically rock solid.
 I’ve not had a single issue with WordPress itself.

 WordPress comes with a lot of luxuries and an easy of deployment that’s hard to match.
 Heck, I got LightSail up and running in 5min.
 It took me only another hour or migrate my database and tweak some config from my precious hosting provider (GoDaddy).
 Whenever I want to add a new feature (like Footnotes) it’s a quick search of the Plugins library.

 With all this stuff that you can simply bolt on, I have found that WordPress can get a bit bloaty at times.
 Do I really need all these plugins where I may need or use one specific feature?
 That is a good question.

 Then there comes the never ending tsunami of every keyboard warrior trying to break into the site and login to the back end admin portal.
 Either these nefarious individuals or groups think I hoard valuable information here or they simply want to change credentials and extort me.
 The real reason I’ll never know, or care really as I’ve made up my mind about WordPress.

 I had bookmarked Jekyll under a “Web Design” folder some time ago.
 Classic Lucian: I find found interesting, bookmark it, but didn’t look into it enough to understand it.